-Jenine began her educational career teaching at a high school in Brooklyn nearly fifteen years ago.
-It was then that she realized the necessity of interdisciplinary, hands-on learning, so as to help students connect more readily to the content they were studying.
-While pursuing her second bachelor’s degree in Environmental Studies, Jenine became interested in urban gardening through rooftop farming.
-After working at several environmental nonprofits, such as Prospect Park Audubon Center and GrowNYC, Jenine was thrilled to eventually land at Brooklyn Botanic Garden.
-There, she blossomed as a confident and zealous gardener, especially when she became the Children’s Garden Coordinator, and was responsible for overseeing and maintaining a 1-acre urban garden offering programming to hundreds of children ages 2-18 every year.
+Jenine began her educational career teaching history at a high school in Brooklyn over fifteen years ago.
+It was then that she realized the necessity of interdisciplinary, hands-on learning, so as to help students connect more readily to the content they are studying.
+After pursuing her second bachelor’s degree in Environmental Studies, Jenine landed at Brooklyn Botanic Garden where she blossomed into a zealous and confident gardener.
+As the Children’s Garden Coordinator she was responsible for overseeing and maintaining a 1-acre urban garden offering programming to hundreds of children ages 2-18 every year.
 During her time at BBG she helped to create and implement a myriad of botanical and horticultural curricula, all with the goal of inspiring curiosity about the natural world and making garden-based learning more accessible and experiential both within the classroom and outside in the real world.
-She now desires to bring her passion for education and nature to her new Catskills community.
+She is thrilled to bring her passion for education and nature to her Catskills community.